- Site number:2161

 Materials presented on this website, particularly maps and territorial information, are as-is and as-available based on available data and do not imply the expression of any opinion whatsoever on the part of the Secretariat of the Ramsar Convention concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-The Site consists of shallow marine waters, rocky shores and marine subtidal aquatic beds covering approximately a quarter of Lovund Island and the much smaller Alkøya Island.
-Lundeura is a scree mountain with unique large boulders close to seabird feeding grounds – its steepness provides the protection they need to nest.
-The Site is internationally important for seabird populations across the North Atlantic Ocean: large colonies of nationally endangered and vulnerable bird species such as the Atlantic puffin Fratercula arctica, the black-legged kittiwake Rissa tridactyla, the common tern Sterna hirundo and the black guillemot Cepphus grylle breed here.
-The birds foraging in the ocean spread guano across the nesting cliffs and surrounding area, which provides nutrient-rich growing conditions for the diverse vegetation of the island.
-The harbour seal Phoca vitulina and the European otter Lutra lutra are occasionally observed.
-The fishing village of Lovund has a few hundred inhabitants; they use the ocean outside the nature reserve for fishing and aquaculture, and the land within the Site for grazing sheep.
+The Site consists of approximately a quarter of Lovund Island and the much smaller Alkøya Island, and adjacent shallow marine waters, rocky shores and marine subtidal aquatic beds.
+Lundeura is a scree mountain with unique large boulders close to seabird feeding grounds; its steepness provides the protection they need to nest.
+The Site is internationally important for seabird populations across the North Atlantic Ocean, such as the vulnerable Atlantic puffin (Fratercula arctica) and the black-legged kittiwake (Rissa tridactyla).
+The common tern (Sterna hirundo), eagle owl (Bubo bubo) and the black guillemot (Cepphus grylle) breed here.
+The European otter (Lutra lutra) is occasionally observed.
+The nesting cliffs are important in the nutrient flow between ocean and land: the birds foraging in the ocean spread guano across the cliffs and surrounding area, which provides nutrient-rich growing conditions for the diverse vegetation of the island.
+The lower-lying areas are used for sheep grazing.
+The Site is used for tourism, especially when puffins arrive in the spring.

 - National legal designation: